 Apoquel came out several years ago.
-Unlike prednisone, which suppresses the whole immune system, Apoquel is not as broad spectrum of an immunosuppressive drug.
+Unlike prednisone, which suppresses the whole immune system, Apoquel is not as broad a spectrum of an immunosuppressive drug.
 It targets primarily cytokines, substances released by immune cells that are involved with coordinating an allergy response.
 It works quickly and with very few side effects.
-It is not side effect-free, however, and it is important that your dog undergo blood monitoring if he takes Apoquel long term.
+It is not sided effect-free, however, and it is important that your dog undergo blood monitoring if he takes Apoquel long-term.

 Apoquel has been known to reduce white blood cells and elevate liver enzymes.
 At our clinic, we recommend a blood check one month after starting Apoquel and then every six months after that to screen for any side effects from the medication.